Lowe sequence

 The Lowe sequence describes a set of sedimentary structures in turbidite sandstone beds that are deposited by high-density turbidity currents.
-It is intended to complement, not replace, the better known Bouma sequence, which applies primarily to turbidites deposited by low-density (i.e., low-sand concentration), turbidity currents.
+It is intended to complement, not replace, the better-known Bouma sequence, which applies primarily to turbidites deposited by low-density (i.e., low-sand concentration) turbidity currents.

 Description

-The Lowe sequence adds three layers labelled S1 through S3 to Bouma's terminology, with S1 being at the bottom and S3 at the top of a sandy turbidite bed.
+The Lowe sequence adds three layers, labelled S1 through S3, to Bouma's terminology, with S1 at the bottom and S3 at the top of a sandy turbidite bed.
 As with the Bouma sequence, each layer has a specific set of sedimentary structures and lithology.
-And like the Bouma sequence, the layers become finer grained from bottom to top.
+And, as in the Bouma sequence, the layers become finer-grained from bottom to top.

 The layers are described as follows.